CancerImagingKCL/cancerimagingkcl.github.io/_pages/prospect-contact.md

 # Contacting us about PROSPeCT

-*For enquiries about the PROSPeCT study, please enter your details and query in the form below.
-If you would like access to PROSPeCT data, please check the relevant box, and download, complete, and submit the request document (link below) with the form.*
+*For enquiries regarding the PROSPeCT study, please enter your details and query in the form below.*

+*If you would like to access specific PROSPeCT data, please check the relevant box when filling out your query.
+You will first need to download and complete the data request form (link below).
+Once completed please submit by attaching to the query box below.*

 <a href="../assets/documents/PROSPECT_Data_Request_Form.docx" download>Download data request document</a>